WalmartSolutions/Fabuls-1.0/README.md

 # How To Use

-1. Download the Fabuls zip.
+1. Download the "Fabuls" ZIP and "client.jar".
-2. Unzip it, and run FabulsLauncher.exe
+2. Unzip Fabuls, move "client.jar" into "Fabuls/client" folder, run FabulsLauncher.exe
 3. Once you are in the Login Screen, put anything you want there.

 # Credits